 display() method checks to see if the m_noise is true, that means we are sending a click to the speaker and flashing the LED.

-Notice that there are three copies of the Button objects which draw themselves, otherwise all the screen operations are done using the Graphics library directly.
+Notice that the Button objects draw themselves, otherwise all the screen operations are done using the Graphics library directly.
 The Graphics library is a variant of the Adafruit library, optimised for Teensy.
+The MARS and EARTH buttons change their visibility depending on the mode.

 Other calls for the speaker and LEDs are through the Hardware library, which is just another VM class.
 We will see more calls to Hardware in the other apps.